Sheena Rijwani

 3. Use optimized content across platforms

-Content stands at the center of your B2B strategy.
-If you want to attract high-quality account clients, you’re going to use tailor-made messaging conveyed through content.
+Content is at the center of your B2B strategy.
+If you want to attract high-quality account clients, you’ll use tailor-made messaging conveyed through content.

 For this, having optimized content that relays the message is crucial.
-At every stage of the sales pipeline, content is essential to build trust.
+Content is essential to building trust at every stage of the sales pipeline.
 Once you build trust with them, more content is used to engage and delight them into buying your product or service.

 B2B Account-Based Marketing Strategy